-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Housing Counseling (AHP VIII) - 1.2 Program Description (This should be the description of the planned program.):

-Independent, expert advice customized to the need of the Native Hawaiian lessee, applicant or household to address housing barriers in order to achieve housing goals through homeownership counseling or rental housing counseling and include the following processes: intake, financial and housing affordability analysis, an action plan, and a reasonable effort to have follow-up communication when possible.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (18) Other Housing Service [810(b)(2)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: Rental Vouchers for Units Developed for DHHL (AHP VI-D) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (rent/security deposit) for rental units developed for DHHL currently consisting of rent with option to purchase units in the Villages of Lai Opua upon entering into an agreement with the property management company.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (17) Tenant Based Rental Assistance [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (6) Assist Affordable Housing for Low-Income Households

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):
+If more than one outcome applies, create a separate program for each outcome.): (6) Assist Affordable Housing for Low-Income Households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI and reside in a rental unit developed for DHHL.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity will provide for rental assistance that will be reviewed on an annual basis subject to availability of funds.
+The monthly rental assistance will be the difference between no more than 30% of the household's monthly adjusted income which will be paid by the eligible household and the Fair Market Rent within the zip code area.

-Native Hawaiian lessee, applicants or households who received or are eligible to receive NAHASDA assistance including but not limited to homeowner financing, home repair assistance, rental and homeowner assistance.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):

-Families who received NAHASDA assistance will receive either homeownership or rental housing counseling.
-Homeownership counseling is housing counseling related to homeownership and residential mortgage loans that covers the decision to purchase a home, issues arising during or affecting the period of ownership of a home (including financing, refinancing, default, and foreclosure/lease cancellation, and other financial dispositions), and the sale/transfer or other disposition of a home.
-Rental housing counseling is counseling related to the rental of residential property, which may include counseling regarding future homeownership opportunities and may also income the decision to rent, responsibilities of tenancy, affordability of renting and eviction prevention.
-At a minimum, initial contact will be made with lessee, applicants or households who received NAHASDA assistance informing them of housing counseling services.

 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 50
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Households 5